saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Customization
 * Default settings target a balance between gaining space and functionality
 * Colors of borders and shadows and their strength customizable across all Foundry VTT
+* Define Transparency when moving the mouse over components!
 * Check the settings to customize your experience!

 ## By JeansenVaars